torpago/mqt-client/docs/DirectDepositRequest.md

 ### NewDirectDepositRequest

-`func NewDirectDepositRequest(accountNumber string, amount float32, settlementDate time.Time, type_ string, ) *DirectDepositRequest`
+`func NewDirectDepositRequest(accountNumber string, amount decimal.Decimal, settlementDate time.Time, type_ string, ) *DirectDepositRequest`

 NewDirectDepositRequest instantiates a new DirectDepositRequest object This constructor will assign default values to properties that have it defined,